 One common problem when installing a smart thermostat is the lack of a c-wire in your home’s wiring.
 As more consumers install the device themselves, we suddenly need to become electrical experts.
-This quick guide will explain what a “c wire” is and how best to install one if needed.
+This quick guide will explain what a “c wire” is, what color it could be and how best to install one if needed.

 Since the arrival of the Nest device, smart thermostats have been a hot item for homeowners.
 They help heat a home efficiently and can use clever features to control the temperature from anywhere and save money through smart budgeting.